maxkoe/maxkoe.github.io/index.md

 ---
 # Welcome to my Homepage

 I am a student at [TU Berlin](www.math.tu-berlin.de).

-I am currently writing my master thesis about the mathematical analysis of peridynamic theory.
+Currently I am writing my master thesis about the mathematical analysis of [peridynamic theory](http://www.math.tu-berlin.de/fachgebiete_ag_modnumdiff/diffeqs/v_menue/fg_differentialgleichungen/publikationen/artikel_nach_themen/#c427615) with [Prof. Etienne Emmrich](http://www.math.tu-berlin.de/fachgebiete_ag_modnumdiff/diffeqs/v_menue/fg_differentialgleichungen/mitarbeiter/prof_dr_etienne_emmrich/v_menue/home/), which I will have to turn in at the end of December.

-Building upon the work of Prof. Etienne Emmrich and Dimitri Puhst, a main part of my work will be the consistent mathematical formulation of the state-based peridynamik theory introduced in the paper
+Building upon the work of Prof. Emmrich and Dimitri Puhst, a main part of my work will be the consistent mathematical formulation of the state-based peridynamik theory introduced in the paper
 [Silling et al, 2007: Peridynamic states and constitutive modeling](http://link.springer.com/article/10.1007/s10659-007-9125-1).